 The artist reception - A social event or a business opportunity.

 For art exhibits that are part of a group show such as one put on by an art league, you will probably receive most of the required information that you will need in a printed form or email to participate without asking.
-These questions are more for alternative art exhibition spaces or galleries and not the established full time art gallery or a location that is experience with putting on regular art exhibits at their place of business.
+These questions are more for alternative art exhibition spaces or galleries and not the established full-time art gallery or a location that is experienced with putting on regular art exhibits at their place of business.

-When I refer to the gallery in this article, that really means the exhibit space could be a bank, library, coffee house, government art space, restaurant, an actual art gallery, a pop up gallery, a First Fridays type exhibit space, a temporary space set up to exhibit art, a place selling wine or a number of other places that exhibit art on a regular basis.
+When I refer to the gallery in this article, that means the exhibit space could be a bank, library, coffee house, government art space, restaurant, an actual art gallery, a pop-up gallery, a First Fridays type exhibit space, a temporary space set up to exhibit art, a place selling wine or many other places that exhibit art regularly.

 Another thing I look at is the hanging system so you can bring the appropriate hanging hardware and tools.
 I tap on the walls to make sure that a standard nail/hook will work and I do not need to worry about if I need to drill into concrete or bricks.

-Also when you visit the gallery, this is also a good time to look at the lighting available.
-Many times you will need to wait until the artwork is hung to adjust the lighting to point towards the artwork for best overall coverage.
+Also, when you visit the gallery, this is a good time to look at the lighting available.
+Many times you will need to wait until the artwork is hung to adjust the lighting to point towards the artwork for the best overall coverage.
 I usually let the gallery adjust the lighting since it involves climbing on a ladder and touching sometimes very hot lights.